Skip to main content

 Modern Platform

 Many Canadian options are legacy systems from the 2000s.
-Look for modern, cloud-native platforms that don't require IT infrastructure.
+Look for modern, cloud-native platforms that don't require IT infrastructure, offer mobile-first design, and deliver regular feature updates without upgrade projects.

 Right-Sized Pricing

 Enterprise solutions that start at $50K/year don't work for small municipalities or mid-sized organizations.
-Look for tiered pricing.
+Look for tiered pricing with plans for all organization sizes, a free trial to validate fit, and the ability to scale as you grow.

 Asset Management Software Options in Canada